3tw/colored-pages/README.md

 #### II.
 Declare color theme(s) variables

-Continue by defining a scss map of a color theme.
+Continue by defining a SCSS map(s) of a color theme(s) you want to use.
 Each color theme has its own default values.
-You can override them by declaring up to 6 maps with the following keys:
+You can override them by declaring up to 6 maps with the following keys in your custom SCSS file:

 ```scss
 $clp-theme-01: (